Bachelor of Science in Computer Science and Engineering

 Additionally, our program teaches key skills to succeed in the professional world, including how to communicate effectively with a range of audiences, how to function on multi-disciplinary teams and how to act in accordance with professional, ethical, legal and social responsibilities.

 The Accreditation Board for Engineering and Technology (ABET) is the board that accredits engineering and computer science programs in the United States.
-The bachelor of science in computer science and engineering is accredited by the Engineering Accreditation Commission of ABET.
+The bachelor of science in computer science and engineering is accredited by the Computing Accreditation Commission and the Engineering Accreditation Commission of ABET.
 Graduates from ABET-accredited programs have an assurance that their investment and achievement are recognized by the worldwide engineering community.